AcademixBio/mesh-term-massager/README.md

 Usage
 --
-Jupyter notebook with an example on how to run the parser.
+Please see the [attached Jupyter notebook](https://github.com/AcademixBio/mesh-term-massager/blob/master/mesh-term-massager.ipynb) for an example on how to run the parser.

+Basix steps:
 1. Initiate a new instance of the class `MeshTermMassager` with and include the path to the .xml file downloaded from NCBI
 2. Invoke the `parse_terms` function to parse the data
 3. Use either the `get_processed_df` or `save_json` to view/export the processed data